Proportional Representation Systems for BC

 With made-for-BC proportional representation, almost every vote will count towards the make-up of the legislature.
 Almost every voter will help elect an MLA who shares their values.
 All regions of BC will have representation in both government and the opposition.
 A single party will no longer be able to attain a majority government with just 40% of the vote, and cooperation and compromise will become the norm.

 There are several different ways proportional systems can be designed.
-Fair Vote Canada BC believes it is very important that the proportional systems BC voters choose from in the 2018 referendum are “made-for-BC” designs – maintaining strong local and regional representation, and ensuring MLAs are elected by the voters, not chosen by the parties.
+Fair Vote Canada BC is pleased that that the proportional systems BC voters will choose from in the 2018 referendum are “made-for-BC” designs – maintaining strong local and regional representation, and ensuring MLAs are elected by the voters, not chosen by the parties.

 This effectively eliminates any system with province-wide closed lists.